Why I’m Not Watching the Bachelor this Year

 Ladies and gentleman, it’s Bachelor season.
 Nothing brings so many Americans together on Monday nights quite like this show.
 There’s just something in the air when Bachelor season rolls around.
 You can sense the drama that’s about to unfold tingling like static in the atmosphere.
 Conversations over teasers and trailers start bubbling up, and people already start speculating why this season is going to be *insert Chris Harrison voice* the MOST DRAMATIC SEASON OF THE BACHELOR YET!

-For the past five years (minus Arie’s season) I was that person who regularly watched, and I loved every minute of it.
+For the past five years (minus Arie’s season) I was that girl who regularly watched, and I loved every minute of it.
 From Ben Higgins, to Pilot Pete and everything in between I was a Bachelor junkie each time December rolled around.
-That won’t be me this year though, because I’ve finally come to terms with why I need a to stop indulging in my biggest guilty pleasure show.
+That won’t be me anymore though, because I’ve come to terms with why I need to stop indulging in my biggest guilty pleasure show.

 Hear me out…